aakash-dec7/NeuralMachineTranslation/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The NeuralMachineTranslation application is now deployed and accessible online.
+The Neural Machine Translation application is now deployed and accessible online.

 ## License